romantomchak/docker-php/docs/cookbook/build-image.md

 ### Context Builder

-Additionally you can use the `ContextBuilder` to have a dynamic generation of your `Dockerfile`:
+Additionally, you can use the `ContextBuilder` to have a dynamic generation of your `Dockerfile`:

 ```php
 <?php